andreag186/MutSimABC/README.md

 ```
 Similar to above but uses the 90 mutations that remained after topological filtering.

-### Example 3: Validate ABC framework with known ground truth
+### Example 3: Validate ABC framework with known simulated 'observed data' (*synthetic sample*)
 ```bash
 # To validate synthetic sample 1
 python abc_validation.py 1
 ```
 This will:

--Run ABC-Reject validation for sample 1 from abc_validation_samples.csv
+- Run ABC-Reject validation for sample 1 from abc_validation_samples.csv
--Sample parameters (StD, biasVar, input_mut) from prior distributions
+- Sample parameters (StD, biasVar, input_mut) from prior distributions
--Simulate mutation distributions using the tree topology defined for that sample
+- Simulate mutation distributions using the tree topology defined for that sample
--Compare simulated and observed mutation distributions, accepting parameter sets where the Euclidean distance < ε = 20
+- Compare simulated and observed mutation distributions, accepting parameter sets where the Euclidean distance < ε = 20
--Continue sampling (up to ~5,000 trials) until 100 accepted samples are obtained
+- Continue sampling (up to ~5,000 trials) until 100 accepted samples are obtained
--Save results to:
+- Save results to:
 result_valid/accepted_samples_sample1_epsilon20_<timestamp>.csv

-To validate a different sample, change the task ID argument (e.g., python abc_validation.py 42 for sample 42- there are 200 samples total(index starting at 0)).
+To validate a different sample, change the task ID argument (e.g., python abc_validation.py 42 for sample 42- there are 200 samples total (index starting at 0).